blackflame007/k8s_quick_reference/README.md

 - **Services**: Sets up networking in a kubernetes Cluster

 - **Deployment**: Replaces pod...
 Maintains a set of identical pods ensuring that they have the correct config and that the right number exists
+  - [Here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) is a guide for pull and image from a private container registry
   - Runs a set of identical pods (one or more)

   - Monitors the state of each pod, updates as necessary